Uniform asymptotic formulas for the Fourier coefficients of the inverse of theta functions

 for given real numbers $a>0, b\in\rb$, as $z\rrw 0^+$.
 Here $E_n(\cdot)$ is the $n$-th \emph{Euler polynomial} which has degree $n$ and

 is the $n$-th \emph{Hermite number}.
-In particular, since for any given integer $n\ge 0$ and real number $z, a>0$,
+In particular, for any given integer $n\ge 0$ and real number $z, a>0$,

 as $b\rrw \infty$.
-And the best, we can expect that the asymptotic expansion \eqref{eqft} holds uniformly for all real number $b,z>0$ such that $b^2z\rrw 0$, that is $b=o(z^{-1/2})$.
-But such a result is still not enough for our purpose because we need the asymptotics that holds for all $b=o(z^{-3/2})$.
+The best, we can expect that the asymptotic expansion \eqref{eqft} holds uniformly for all real number $b,z>0$ such that $b^2z\rrw 0$, that is $b=o(z^{-1/2})$.
+However, such a result is still not enough for our purpose because we need asymptotics that holds for all $b=o(z^{-3/2})$.

-Luckily, since the series expansion \eqref{PTF} is alternating, we can employ the classical Taylor theorem and Euler transform (Lemma \ref{lem41}) to find the asymptotics (Theorem \ref{thmft}) in which uniformly holds all $b\ge 0$.
+Luckily, since the series expansion \eqref{PTF} is alternating, we can employ the classical Taylor theorem and Euler transform (Lemma \ref{lem41}) to find the asymptotics (Theorem \ref{thmft}) which uniformly holds all $b\ge 0$.
 See Subsection \ref{sec22} for details.